 The Cambridge Tripos consists of a one-year Part One in which candidates take five papers out of a selection of eight core papers.
 The only compulsory elements are one of the language papers and a biblical paper.
 At present theologians are required to study either Hebrew, Greek, Sanscrit or Arabic for a minimum of one year.
 Most papers are assessed by written examination, although candidates can choose to have one paper assessed by long essay.

 In Part I, students benefit from studying a basic core of subjects, whilst in Part II students can either specialize in one or two key areas, or enjoy the diversity that the syllabus offers.
 Most of the college teaching in Theology is by supervision, usually in pairs.
-All lectures are on the new Divinity faculty building, on the Sidgwick site, which is small and friendly with an excellent library.
+All lectures are on the Divinity faculty building, on the Sidgwick site, which is small and friendly with an excellent library.

-Faculty website: http://www.divinity.cam.ac.uk/
+Faculty website: https://www.divinity.cam.ac.uk/study-here/undergraduate

 We are keen to encourage students from all kinds of academic background to apply.
-Whilst an A Level in Religious Studies is desirable, it is not compulsory, and whilst most of our applicants are doing Arts A Levels, this is not always the case.
+Whilst an A Level in Religious Studies is desirable, it is not compulsory; and whilst most of our applicants are doing Arts A Levels, this is not always the case.
 Some linguistic ability is desirable but also not compulsory.

-I had a fantastic time studying Theology and Religious Studies at Catz.
+"I had a fantastic time studying Theology and Religious Studies at Catz.
 Cambridge offers a diverse course that allowed me to do a little bit of history, philosophy, language, literature and sociology - all in the sphere of Theology!
 The location of Catz is ideal for Theologians: the centre of town and a short walk away from the faculty in first and second years, and a stone’s throw away from the faculty in second year (great for 9am lectures!).
 The Director of Studies for Theology at Catz, Dr Dell, is enormously helpful and ensures you get good supervisors for your papers.
 The library at Catz has many of the books you need, which saves you a book-hunting trip around Cambridge’s libraries.
-Above all, Catz has a wonderful sense of community (and usually 5 or 6 Theologians), which ensures your terms will be fun-filled and enjoyable amidst the busy-ness of work!
+Above all, Catz has a wonderful sense of community (and usually 5 or 6 Theologians), which ensures your terms will be fun-filled and enjoyable amidst the busy-ness of work!"
 Ben Donaldson, Catz 2011-2014